|

 proxy-whoami {NO|yes}

 Turns on proxying of the WhoAmI extended operation.
-If
+If this

-This option is mainly useful in conjunction with Proxy
+mainly useful in conjunction with Proxy Authorization.

 quarantine <interval>,<num>[;<interval>,<num>[...]]

-Turns on quarantine of URIs that returned
+Turns on quarantine of URIs that returned LDAP_UNAVAILABLE,

-resetting the olcDbQuarantine attribute of the database
+the olcDbQuarantine attribute of the database entry in the

-entry in the configuration backend.
+configuration backend.

 rebind-as-user {NO|yes}